Multi-scale data reconstruction of turbulent rotating flows with Gappy POD, Extended POD and Generative Adversarial Networks: Dependency on gap geometry: random gappiness

 \section{Dependency on gap geometry: random gappiness}

-Things change again when looking at a completely different topology of the {\it damages}.
-Here we study the case when pixels are removed randomly in the original domain $I$, without any spatial correlations.
-We define the gap size of random gappiness as the square root of the damaged area.
-Because the random-pixel gap is easier for interpolating than a square gap of the same size, all reconstruction methods show good and comparable results in terms of MSE and PDFs of velocity module (figures \ref{fig:MSE-gap_sizes-rp_gap} and \ref{fig:PDF-rp_gap}).
+Things change when looking at a completely different topology of the {\it damages}.
+Here we study the case ii) in \S\ref{subsec:dataset}, where position points are removed randomly in the original domain $I$, without any spatial correlations.
+Because the random gappiness is easier for interpolating than a square gap of the same size, all reconstruction methods show good and comparable results in terms of the MSE, the JS divergence and PDFs for velocity module (figures \ref{fig:MSE-gap_sizes-rp_gap} and \ref{fig:PDF-rp_gap}).

-For almost all damaged densities, POD- and GAN-based methods give small MSE and JS divergence.
-However, when the total damaged region area is extremely large, GPOD and EPOD are not able to reconstruct the field at large wave numbers while GAN still works well because of the adversarial training.
-For extremely large random gappiness, figure \ref{fig:Spectrum-rp_gap} shows the reconstructed energy spectrum and figure \ref{fig:Reconstruction-rp_gap} shows reconstructions of velocity module and velocity module gradient.
+For almost all damaged densities, POD- and GAN-based methods give small values of $\mathrm{MSE}(u_G)$ and $\mathrm{JSD}(u_G)$.
+However, when the total damaged region area is extremely large, GPOD and EPOD are not able to reconstruct the field at large wave numbers while GAN still works well because of the adversarial training, as shown by the energy spectra in figure \ref{fig:Spectrum-rp_gap}.
+Figure \ref{fig:Reconstruction-rp_gap} shows the reconstruction of the velocity module and the corresponding gradient fields for random gappiness with two extremely large sizes.

 It is obvious that GPOD and EPOD only predict the large-scale structure while GAN generates reconstructions with multi-scale information.
+To make a comparison between the random gappiness case and the super-resolution task, we can compare the effect of random gappiness of sizes $l/l_0=60/64$ and $62/64$, similar to a downsampling of the original field by approximately a factor of $3$ and $4$ for each spatial direction, respectively.